vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 * **Domain Event Handlers with MediatR**

 As I said earlier, we are using `Weapsy.CQRS` in our *Trip* microservice to manage CQRS stuff, among them, domain events/handlers.
-But we still to manage domain events/handlers in our *Invoice* microservice, that's why we're going to use [MediatR](https://github.com/jbogard/MediatR) to manage them.
+But we still have to manage domain events/handlers in our *Invoice* microservice, that's why we're going to use [MediatR](https://github.com/jbogard/MediatR) to manage them.
 So, the idea is the same as described earlier, we have domain events which are dispatched through a dispatcher to all interested parties.
 So, the idea is pretty simple, we have an abstraction of an `Entity` which is the one that publishes domain events in our domain model (remember, an `Aggregate` is an `Entity` as well).
 So, every time an *Entity* calls `AddDomainEvent` method, we're just storing the event in memory.

 ```c#
 public abstract class Entity